Our advisory panel

-Andy is a former Chief Superintendent with Gwent Police who has led on many technology solutions to support law enforcement across the UK and Europe.
-He is passionate about ensuring that true digital success is assessing/capturing the customer/end user experience first and using the technology as the enabler.
-He is well networked with the emergency service community and has over twenty-five years programme/project management experience.
-He has led on turnaround, change and joint ventures in both private and public sector and continues to act as a critical friend to senior leaders.
+Andy is a former chief superintendent with Gwent Police who has led on law enforcement technology across the UK and Europe.
+He believes that digital success lies in starting with user needs and using technology to meet them.
+He has more than 25 years’ programme and project management experience and is a prominent member of the emergency services community.
+Andy has led on change and joint venture projects in the private and public sectors and acts as a critical friend to senior leaders in those areas.

-Ashley is the developer of the first supported living SMART housing for adults with disabilities in the UK, Ashley also runs Tech4Good Cardiff providing free events bringing together volunteers, community groups, non-profit organisations, programmers, technologists and changemakers.
+Ashley is the developer of the first supported living SMART housing for adults with disabilities in the UK.
+He also runs Tech4Good Cardiff, which puts on free events bringing together volunteers, community groups, non-profit organisations, programmers, technologists and changemakers.

-Anne is co-founder of Barod Community Interest Company, and is currently completing a doctorate in Bangor Business School.
+Anne is co-founder of Barod Community Interest Company and is completing a doctorate at Bangor Business School.
 She is passionate about public life being as accessible as possible by design, rather than as an afterthought.
 Her trademark is helping different communities and social groups to communicate and work together to achieve this.

-Heledd is the Digital Services Manager at Natural Resources Wales, leading a team of translators, design and digital experts.
-She has over 14 years of working in public sector communications and digital teams.
-Passionate about all thing’s user-centred design and product, Heledd has an insatiable appetite to learn and help create better services for the people of Wales.
+Heledd is the digital services manager at Natural Resources Wales, leading a team of translators and design and digital experts.
+She has over 14 years’ experience in public sector communications and digital teams.
+Passionate about all things user-centred, Heledd has an insatiable appetite to help create better services for the people of Wales.

 Dr Hushneara Miah

-Chris has over 22 years’ experience in the successful delivery of public digital services at both a local and national level.
-After spending 14 years delivering digital services across the Education, Leisure and Lifelong Learning directorate within Neath Port Talbot County Borough Council.
-(NPTCBC), Chris joined the Welsh Government in 2012 to lead the construction and delivery of the high-profile Hwb programme.
-In July 2021, Chris re-joined NPTCBC as their Chief Digital Officer to lead the transformation of the Council’s digital services.
-Chris is championing the innovative use of Digital, Data & Technology to transform the Neath Port Talbot experience for all citizens, businesses, staff and visitors.
+Chris has over 22 years’ experience in the delivery of digital public services at a local and national level.
+After spending 14 years developing digital services at Neath Port Talbot County Borough Council, Chris joined the Welsh Government in 2012 to lead the construction and delivery of the high-profile Hwb programme.
+In July 2021, Chris rejoined NPTCBC as chief digital officer, where he’s championing the innovative use of digital, data and technology to transform public and staff user experience.

 Jenni Taylor is Head of Publishing Operations at the Office for National Statistics.
-She’s responsible for shaping and delivery of digital publishing for ONS.
-Before joining the civil service she worked in higher education digital teams for 14 years, most recently leading a team of content designers at Cardiff University.
+She’s responsible for digital publishing at ONS.
+Before joining the Civil Service, she worked in higher education digital teams for 14 years, most recently leading a team of content designers at Cardiff University.
 She has extensive experience in content design and digital publishing.

-Yorath is Head of Digital Capability and Talent in Scottish Government.
-He leads the development of the Digital, Data and Technology profession as well as initiatives responsible for building digital skills, capability, talent, and diversity across the public sector in Scotland.
-He is also the programme director for the Scottish Digital Academy, delivering skill development programmes available to all public sector staff in Scotland and beyond.
-Yorath will be working closely with Trish Quinn, Head of Product and Commercial in Scottish Government as panel members.
+Yorath is Head of Digital Capability and Talent in the Scottish Government.
+He leads the development of the Digital, Data and Technology profession, as well as initiatives for building digital skills and increasing diversity across the Scottish public sector.
+He’s also programme director for the Scottish Digital Academy, providing training available to all public sector staff in Scotland and beyond.

-Dafydd is a digital technology specialist with extensive experience helping governments and companies adapt to the internet era.
-He was a co-founder of the UK Government Digital Service and has supported the creation of digital services units around the world.
-He’s helped organisations manage the growing problem of unsustainable and complex legacy technology and understand how to build strong digital teams.
+Dafydd is a digital technology specialist with long experience helping governments and companies adapt to the internet era.
+He was a co-founder of the Government Digital Service and has helped to create digital services units around the world.
+He’s helped organisations to manage legacy technology and to build strong digital teams.